xmrenigmax/SEAssignment/README.md

 frontend available on http://localhost:5173/ for now

 #### Purpose of Frontend
-- **Seperation** → a clear seperation of data, api and website development
+- **Separation** → a clear separation of data, api and website development
 - **UI** → responsive chatbot UI
 - **integration** → integrates backend API for the chatbot to respond visually
 - **interaction** → allows interaction of design (should be user friendly and accessible)